 Cost efficiency

-When you sign up with a big data cloud service, you delegate the upkeep hassle to the corresponding CSP: equipment maintenance, qualified technical staff, power bills, network troubleshooting, physical security, software updates, and so on.
+When you sign up with a big data cloud service, you delegate the upkeep hassle to the corresponding cloud service provider (CSP): equipment maintenance, qualified technical staff, power bills, network troubleshooting, physical security, software updates, and so on.
 These organizations are typically very well-equipped for these tasks.

 In case of conventional SQL-based data warehouses, the cost of constant upscaling and reconfiguration would be peaking and lots of effort would be going into dropping old (yet historically valuable) data to free up space.
-A cloud-based big data analytics solution based on such tried and tested technologies as Hadoop can bring substantial cost advantages for organizations dealing with an ever-growing amount of unstructured data.
+Big data analytics in cloud computing based on such tried and tested technologies as Hadoop can bring substantial cost advantages for organizations dealing with an ever-growing amount of unstructured data.

 Rapid elasticity

-One of the key advantages of working with big data in the cloud is its natural elasticity.
+Another key advantage of working with big data in the cloud is its natural elasticity.
 A big data cloud can shrink and expand depending on the immediate workload and storage requirements, allowing the client organization to pay only for the resources used over a period of time (as mentioned above) and maintain a certain predefined target level of application performance.

 Elasticity — often fully automated — also helps reduce resource management efforts that would normally be added to the overall cost of operation in case of a more conventional, on-prem setup.
 This capability comes in especially handy for resource-intensive applications prone to occasional/seasonal/situational spikes of user activity.